Breastfeeding Vs Formula FeedingNeoLacta Lifesciences

 - Formula-fed babies may have more gas and firmer bowel movements than breastfeed babies.

-- Infant formula causes formed, brown stools that have a noticeable odor.
-Breastmilk causes loose, yellow stools that have less odor.
+- Infant formula causes formed, brown stools that have a noticeable odour.
+Breastmilk causes loose, yellow stools that have less odour.

 - Lacks many of the natural benefits of breast milk.